-- (a) giving a member of the public the confirmation or denial that would have to be given to comply with section 1(1)(a)- - (i) would (apart from this Act) contravene any of the data protection principles"
+(a) giving a member of the public the confirmation or denial that would have to be given to comply with section 1(1)(a)-

+(i) would (apart from this Act) contravene any of the data protection principles"

-You have requested information held concerning a data protection complaint made by an individual.
-This information, if held, would constitute the personal data of those individuals as it relates to an identified natural person.
+You have requested information held concerning a complaint made by a named individual.
+This information, if held, would constitute personal data as it relates to an identified natural person.
 Section 40(2) of FOIA exempts disclosure of the personal data of others, subject to conditions.

-Section 40(3A)(a) details one of these conditions.
+Section 40(3A)(a) highlighted above details one of these conditions.
 In my view, this condition would be met in this case because disclosure of the information you have requested, if held at all, would break the first principle of data protection - that personal data is processed lawfully, fairly and in a transparent manner.

-However, while I consider that information in scope of your request, if held at all, would be exempt information, I have considered whether our duty to confirm or deny even arises in the present case.
-I consider it does not because in my view, section 40(5B)(a)(i) is engaged in that confirmation or denial of whether we hold the information you have asked for would (1) constitute their personal data, because it would reveal whether or not they had contacted us to make a complaint about a specific issue concerning their own personal data, as well as further details about the status of the complaint, if there was ones, and the work we had done in relation to it, and (2) disclosure would break the first principle of data protection as detailed above.
+However, while I consider that information in scope of your request, if held at all, would be exempt information, I have also considered whether our duty to confirm or deny even arises in the present case.
+I consider it does not, because in my view section 40(5B)(a)(i) is engaged.
+Confirmation or denial of whether we hold the information you have requested would:

+a) constitute the personal data of a third party, because it would reveal whether they had contacted us to make a formal complaint, as well as further details about the status of the complaint, if there was one, and any work we had done in relation to it; and b) disclosure would break the first principle of data protection as detailed above.

-We consider that Data Subjects who contact us to make a data protection complaint have a reasonable expectation that we would not disclose into the public domain, any information about their complaint from which they are identifiable, including information which would reveal whether or not they had made a complaint to us about a specific issue.
+We consider that data subjects who contact us to make data protection complaints have a reasonable expectation that we would not release into the public domain any information about their complaint from which they are identifiable, including information which would reveal whether they had made a complaint to us about a specific issue.

 With the above in mind, our response to your request is that we can neither confirm nor deny that we hold the information that you have requested.
 This should not be taken as any indication of whether we hold this information or not.